Naraquoth/expo-app/README.md

 # OpenPosCore

 This is a simple POS system that I made.
-It is a simple POS system that allows the user to add products to a cart and then let them pay using the iphone/android/pos defice.
+It is a simple POS system that allows the user to add products to a cart and then let them pay using the iphone/android/pos device.
 Using 3rd party payment apps.

 ## Payment apps support